 BY MARLEEN SEEGERS — ARTICLE FIRST POSTED IN JULY 2019

-The original Dutch version of this article is to be published shortly in the Dutch industry magazine Boekblad.
+The original Dutch version of this article was published in the Dutch industry magazine Boekblad.
 English translation by Sara Palmbush.

 South Korea has been on the list of places I want to visit someday.
 I was intrigued by this country, to which I have sold many books since the start of my international rights career.
 In Asia, South Korea is often the first country to bid on a title, and sometimes it is even the first (and only) country in the world where we sell rights.
 Take Stine Jensen and Frank Meesters’ The Educators: What Philosophy can Teach Muddling Parents (Hollands Diep).
 It has only been sold to South Korea for the time being – but then through an auction!
 It will be released this autumn by Saenggakui Jip.